TiborVoelcker/FinanceApp/README.md

 # FinanceApp
-Small app to manage your finances
+A small app to manage your finances.
+Just a project for learning purposes.

 -------------------------------------

 My very first project.
 An app where you can input your expenses and categorize them.
 Done with [PyQt5](https://pypi.org/project/PyQt5/).

 ### Main takeaways
-- Learning Qt5
+- working with Qt5
-- Model-View based programming
+- wow Model-View based programming works
-- object-oriented programming
+- wow object-oriented programming works